Updated: September 5, 2021

 Confirmed positive COVID-19 cases and exposure

-- If the child or staff is in school when the temperature or symptoms present, the child will be isolated to a different room (with supervision), parents called, the staff would be sent home.
+- If the child or staff is in school when the temperature or symptoms present, the child will be isolated to a different room (with supervision), the parents will be called and asked to take the child home.

-- The school will be closed for 48 hours following a confirmed positive case of COVID-19, to be thoroughly cleaned and disinfected.
+- The infected classroom will be closed for 24 hours following a confirmed positive case of COVID-19, to be thoroughly cleaned and disinfected.

 - Parents will be informed if there is a positive case of COVID-19 in the school.